Faster truncated integer multiplication: Introduction

 For much larger values of $n$, the most efficient integer multiplication algorithms known are based on FFTs (fast Fourier transforms).
-The complexity of these algorithms is of the form $\Mint(n) = n \, (\log n)^{1+o(1)}$; see \cite{HvdHL-mul} for the smallest $o(1)$ term presently known.
+Currently, the asymptotically fastest such algorithm has complexity $\Mint(n) = O(n \log n)$ \cite{HvdH-nlogn}, and it is widely believed that this bound is optimal up to a constant factor.

-It has long been thought that the best way to compute a truncated product using FFT-based algorithms is simply to compute the full product and then discard the unwanted part of the output.
-One might be able to save~$O(n)$ bit operations compared to the full product, by skipping computations that do not contribute to the desired half of the output, but no bounds of the type $\Mlo(n) < c \Mint(n)$ or $\Mhi(n) < c \Mint(n)$ have been proved for any constant~$c < 1$.
+It has long been thought that the best way to compute a truncated product using FFT-based algorithms is to simply compute the full product and then discard the unwanted part of the output.
+One might be able to save~$O(n)$ bit operations compared to the full product by skipping computations that do not contribute to the desired half of the output, but no bounds of the type $\Mlo(n) < c \Mint(n)$ or $\Mhi(n) < c \Mint(n)$ have been proved for any constant~$c < 1$.

 For some closely related problems, one can actually \emph{prove} that it is not possible to do better than computing the full product.
 For example, in a suitable algebraic model, the multiplicative complexity of any algorithm that computes the low $n$ coefficients of the product of two polynomials of degree less than $n$ is at least $2n-1$ \cite[Thm.~17.14]{BCS-complexity}, which is the same as the multiplicative complexity of the full product.
 By analogy, one might expect the same sort of lower bound to apply to truncated integer multiplication.